 The buttons make a loud click sound when you press them.
 Not a major issue, but if you need to smoothly change sounds in the night, it’s a bit jarring.

 For this price, you’re not going to get an amazing speaker, and it’s actually fine on low to mid volume.

 But if you need a loud machine to drown out noise, you might find the louder volume on the Big Red Rooster is as bothersome as the sound you’re trying to mask.

-If you don’t fancy spending $40-80 on a white noise machine, the Big Red Rooster is one of the best I’ve seen for under $20.
+If you don’t want to spend $40-80 on a white noise machine, the Big Red Rooster is one of the better ones I’ve seen for under $20.